havill/wlite/README.md

 * `WLITE_FFFD_WIDTH`: (default setting: `1`) the width of U+FFFD depends on the substitute glyph (if any) used to represent it.
 If you use "?" (ex.
 Java based character conversion), or a middle dot or small filled rectangle (ex.
 Windows), the width is one.
-If you use something like the replacement glyphs <http://crl.nmsu.edu/~mleisher/lr.html> or the ideograph replacement character (U+3013) (which is convenient because it already exists in most legacy CJK fonts), or a square with four hex symbols compressed in it, the width is probably two.
+If you use something like a replacement glyph font or the ideograph replacement character <U+3013> (which is convenient because it already exists in most legacy CJK fonts), or a square with four hex symbols compressed in it, the width is probably two.